Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 docker network create springboot-mysql-net
 ```

-Here springboot-mysql-net is the network name.
+The network name is springboot-mysql-net.

 4\) Use the below command to list the networks:
 ```docker